sonia02020202/collab/README.md

 The **Travel Food CMS** is a comprehensive web application that manages travel destinations, restaurants, orders, and users to provide a seamless food ordering experience for travelers.
 Built with **ASP.NET Core**, the system demonstrates entity relationships using both a **Web API** for backend functionality and **MVC** for the user interface.

 ## Team Contributions

-Sonia worked on implementing all the MVC, view models and API controllers.
+Sonia worked on implementing all the MVC, views models and API controllers along with authentication.

-Tianrui Zhu focused on the data models, view models, DTOs, database context, views, and overall system architecture.
+Tianrui Zhu focused on the data models, view models, DTOs, database context, views, extra features, and overall system architecture.

----

 ## Controllers and Views
 The application contains the following main controllers: